Britannicus: Rise of Nero

-By contrast, Britannicus was progressively isolated.
-At the games of the circus Nero appeared in triumphal robes while Britannicus was still dressed as a boy.
-Tacitus says their clothing at the games affected the expectations of the people: with Nero in a general's clothing, and Britannicus in the dress of boyhood.
+In contrast, Britannicus was progressively isolated.
+At the games of the circus, Nero appeared in triumphal robes while Britannicus was still dressed as a boy.
+Tacitus says their clothing at the games affected the expectations of the people: with Nero in a general's clothing and Britannicus in the dress of boyhood.
 He was not due for the toga until 12 February AD 55.
 He and his supporters were seen as a potential problem for Nero.
-Agrippina replaced his tutors with her own nominees, having convinced Claudius to order their executions, including the execution of Sosibius.
-Not just his tutors, but the two prefects of the Praetorian Guard, Lusius Geta and Rufius Crispinus, were replaced as well.
-They were thought to be sympathetic to the cause of Britannicus and his mother, as Tacitus reports: it would have been risky to surround Nero with any but those loyal to Claudius and Agrippina.
-His step-mother had them replaced with Sextus Afranius Burrus who was a good soldier, but knew to whom he owed his allegiance.
+Agrippina replaced his tutors with her own nominees and had convinced Claudius to order their executions, including the execution of Sosibius.
+Not only his tutors but also the two prefects of the Praetorian Guard, Lusius Geta and Rufius Crispinus, were replaced.
+Tacitus reports that they were thought to be sympathetic to the cause of Britannicus and of his mother.
+His stepmother had them replaced with Sextus Afranius Burrus, who was a good soldier but knew to whom he owed his allegiance.

-Nero's career progressed steadily: he gave speeches in AD 51 and 52.
+Nero's career progressed steadily, and he gave speeches in AD 51 and 52.
 The speech in 51 thanked the emperor for honours given to him, and that of 52 was a vow for the safe recovery of the emperor from illness.
 It was in 53 that Nero married Britannicus' sister Octavia, who first had to be legally transferred to another family to obviate charges of incest.
-By this time it became clear that Nero was the unambiguous designate.
-His step-brother became more politically active following his marriage to Octavia: he exempted the people of Ilium from all public burdens arguing that Rome was descended from Troy through Aeneas (the founder of the Julian line), procured funds for the colony of Bononia (modern Bologna, Italy) which had been devastated by fire, and the people of Rhodes had their freedom restored.
+By then, it became clear that Nero was the unambiguous designate.
+His stepbrother became more politically active following his marriage to Octavia.
+He exempted the people of Ilium from all public burdens by arguing that Rome was descended from Troy through Aeneas (the founder of the Julian line), procured funds for the colony of Bononia (now Bologna, Italy), which had been devastated by fire, and the people of Rhodes had their freedom restored.
+Meanwhile, Britannicus himself was kept in reserve in case Nero, who was widely seen as the heir, died.

-Meanwhile, Britannicus himself was kept in reserve in case Nero died, with deaths of princes being recent (such as Tiberius Gemellus).
-Though Nero was clearly the heir-designate, he was not named princeps designate to avoid hurting both Republican sentiment and the Augustan compromise of a principate that lay between monarchy and magistracy.

-Death of his father, Claudius
+Death of Claudius

-Suetonius reports that Claudius wished Rome to have a "real Caesar", and Britannicus enjoyed support from Claudius' loyal and influential freedman, Narcissus.
-There are possible signs of support for Britannicus seen on coins from Moesia and North Africa, placing Britannicus' head and title on the obverse side.
+Historian Suetonius reports that Claudius wished Rome to have a "real Caesar", and Britannicus enjoyed support from Claudius' loyal and influential freedman Narcissus.
+There are possible signs of support for Britannicus seen on coins from Moesia and North Africa that placed Britannicus' head and title on the obverse side.
 Claudius became aware of his wife's actions and began preparing for the end of her power.
-His father wished to bestow upon him the toga, and to declare Britannicus as his heir.
-According to Suetonius, when Claudius mentioned his intention to give Britannicus the toga of manhood he said, "That the Roman people may at last have a genuine Caesar."
+His father wished to bestow upon him the toga and to declare Britannicus as his heir.
+According to Suetonius, when Claudius mentioned his intention to give Britannicus the toga of manhood, he said, "That the Roman people may at last have a genuine Caesar."